 Fringe Benefits Provider Portal

 Accessing important plan and billing information through an online fringe benefits provider portal is essential for any healthcare provider participating in employer-sponsored fringe benefit plans.
-A centralized hub like the Fringe Benefit Group provider portal streamlines administration and provides the real-time data exchange needed to efficiently process medical claims.
+A centralized hub like the Fringe Benefit Group provider portal streamlines administration and provides the real-time data exchange needed to process medical claims efficiently.

 What is A Fringe Benefits Provider Portal?